cleentfaar/slack-cli/CL/SlackCli/Resources/doc/installation.md

 ### Method 1) Locally

-Download the `slack.phar` file and store it somewhere on your computer.
+Just download the `slack.phar` file and store it somewhere on your computer.
+Check out the [manifest](http://cleentfaar.github.io/slack-cli/manifest.json) for an URL to download.

 ### Method 2) Globally (manual)